Twipped/mysequel/README.md

 - `pool.transaction([options]) => transaction` - Returns a promise that resolves with a transaction object after a connection has been retrieved and a transaction started.

 - `transaction.commit([passthru]) => passthru` - Returns a promise that resolves with the provided value after the connection has committed.
+This releases the connection the transaction is attached to.

 - `transaction.rollback([passthru]) => passthru` - Returns a promise that resolves with the provided value after the connection has rolled back.
+This releases the connection the transaction is attached to.

 - `transaction.isActive` - Boolean property which identifies if the transaction is still open.